still-js/stilljs-site/docs/components-communication.md

 <br>

 #### 3.1.
-Defining Service path using @ServicePath annotation
+Defining Service path using @Path annotation

 Refer to <b><a href="#initial-setup">StillAppSetup above example</a></b> to view how the first component to load is set.
 <br>

-Still.js offers the <b>`@ServicePath`</b> annotation to specify the folder path of an injecting service, ensuring a more granular project structured organization.
+Still.js offers the <b>`@Path`</b> annotation to specify the folder path of an injecting service, ensuring a more granular project structured organization.
 The `route.map.js` file maps component locations.
 Follow the example:

 === "BiddingDisplay.js"
 	```js title="This is the parent component which subscribe to the service store" hl_lines="10-13 22-27" linenums="1"